BarbyKelly/project-5/README.md

 ## ERD

+Not completed to date

 [Back to Contents](#contents)

 ## SEO

-The following improvements were made based on SEO Test [SEO Site Checkup](https://seositecheckup.com/seo-audit/kellys-art-and-photo-boutique-913058c0223e.herokuapp.com)
+SEO tests helped Developer to see robots.txt file was not ok.
+With tutors help, developer fixed robots.txt and sitemap.xml

 [Back to Contents](#contents)

-## Marketing
+# Marketing

-### Facebook Page
+## Facebook Page

 - Developer set up a mock Facebook page, to demonstrate how it would look: